harshdM99/harshdM99/README.md

 ### Hello There 👋

 I am an aspiring full stack developer 💻, a master's in computer science and engineering student, and an ex-data engineer with 2 years of work experience.
-- 🔭 I’m currently working on building the socialize project
+- 🔭 I’m currently working on building the socialize project and improving my problem solving skills on leetcode
 - 🌱 I’m currently learning about popular frontend and backend frameworks
 - 📫 Reach out to me at harshdeepmishra82@gmail.com
 <!--